rstudio/posit-demo-assets/R/rmd-flexdashboard-parameterized-sales/README.md

 renv::restore()
 ```

-To render the dashboard run:
+To render the dashboard either use the "Knit" button on the top of the IDE code pane and select "Knit with Parameters" or use:

 ```r
 knit_with_parameters("sales-dashboard.Rmd")